 “Allowing these creatures into the bank now?
 You know they are all criminals.”

-“I’m aware of the opinion of the human race to the hybrids but they are not going anywhere.
+“I’m aware of the opinion but the hybrids are not going anywhere.
 They need banking service too.” …

-“It is impossible,” Erik replied.
-“I agree.
-I feel you will not have to concern yourself with me much longer.”
+“I feel you will not have to concern yourself with me much longer.”

 “What does that mean?”